Mohsen-Shamsitabar/js-classes/README.md

 ## Introduction

-This repository is for my web developing classes. every class is documented here with detail.
+This repository is for my web developing classes, generally focuses on javascript. every class is documented here with detail.